paulsengroup/modle/README.md

 <details>
 <summary>If you are not using containers...</summary>
-If you are buiding MoDLE and have followed the <a href="https://github.com/paulsengroup/modle#compiling-modle">instructions</a> for compiling MoDLE, then test datasets have already been downloaded and extracted by CMake, so you can skip the above step.
+If you are building MoDLE and have followed the <a href="https://github.com/paulsengroup/modle#compiling-modle">instructions</a> for compiling MoDLE, then test datasets have already been downloaded and extracted by CMake, so you can skip the above step.
 </details>

 #### Required input files